 For over 10 years, Julia has been involved in conducting research, community engagement and progressive policy development at the neighbourhood, municipal and provincial level.
 Throughout her tenure at Public Interest, Julia supported dozens of non-profits and community-based agencies by conducting qualitative and quantitative research and community engagement to support effective program development and high impact organizations.
 In her role as Manager of Research, Public Policy & Evaluation at United Way Toronto and York Region (UWTYR), she conducted a range of research and evaluation activities toward the successful implementation of UWTYR’s strategic priorities.
 This included supporting UWTYR’s Youth Success Strategy and Community Services Strategy.

-Julia is currently a Senior Policy Advisor in the Office of the Hon.
+Julia was a Senior Policy Advisor in the Office of the Hon.
 Dr. Helena Jaczek, Ontario Minister of Community and Social Services where she provides strategic policy advice toward the transformation of Ontario’s social assistance programs.

 She has a Master of Public Policy from the University of Toronto’s School of Public Policy & Governance as well as a Bachelor of Arts in Political Science and Women’s Studies from York University.